scripting/reallysimple/docs/invitetodanmactough.md

 # Invite to Dan

-The first invite for this repo went to Dan MacTough who wrote the node-feedparser package that the reallysimple package builds on.
+The first invite for this repo went to Dan MacTough who wrote the <a href="https://github.com/danmactough/node-feedparser">node-feedparser</a> package that the reallysimple package builds on.

 ### The email